China sets ambitious 5% growth target for 2024

 But deepening the sense of China as an information black hole, Beijing on Monday said it would scrap a post-NPC press conference by the premier – in place since 1993 and a rare chance for international media to quiz one of the country’s top officials.

-Armed police and security personnel are ubiquitous on Beijing’s streets this week as thousands of delegates descend on the capital for the “Two Sessions” – a carefully choreographed week-long gathering of the NPC and Chinese People’s Political Consultative Conference.
+The “Two Sessions” is a carefully choreographed week-long gathering of the NPC and Chinese People’s Political Consultative Conference.

-Many of its major decisions would have been made weeks in advance, in closed-door meetings of the Communist Party.
+Many major decisions would have been made weeks in advance, in closed-door meetings of the Communist Party.

 Nevertheless, the topics that are up for discussion and the tone of the speeches allow for key insights into what is keeping China’s rulers up at night.